kaveyaasree/airline-delay-prediction/README.md

-# airline-delay-prediction
-Airline Delay Prediction using Machine Learning to analyze historical flight data and predict potential delays, helping improve travel planning and operational efficiency.
+This project predicts airline flight delays using machine learning techniques based on historical flight data.
+The model analyzes key features such as departure time, airline, weather, and route to predict whether a flight will be delayed or on time.